 Over the next couple of decades, the Old Fashioned popped up in various places, most notably in Jerry Thomas’ seminal cocktail book Jerry Thomas’ Bartender’s Guide, where he writes of an Old Fashioned Holland Gin Cocktail.
 In the following years, any number of spirits were used in an Old Fashioned.
 In fact, it was not uncommon for liqueurs such as curaçao to be added.

 It wasn’t until the 1880s that the bourbon-based Old Fashioned that we know and love today was invented.
 At the Pendennis Club in Louisville, Kentucky, a bartender is said to have used bourbon in honor of James E. Pepper, a local distiller.
 This concept was brought to New York City and the rest, as they say, is history.

 With such a storied past, it’s important to know how to make an Old Fashioned the proper way.
 You want something spirit-forward that allows the bourbon to shine.
-Here, we are using Belle Meade Bourbon, winner of the Best Bourbon category in The Manual Spirit Awards 2018.
-We also enlisted the help of Anna Maceda, beverage director of Grand Army Tavern in Portland, Oregon.
+Here, we are using Belle Meade Bourbon, and we also enlisted the help of Anna Maceda, beverage director of Grand Army Tavern in Portland, Oregon.